-Program Representative: An individual selected by a person receiving TBIW services using the Personal Options Model, to assist them with the responsibilities of self-direction.
+Program Representative: An individual selected by a person receiving TBIW services using the Personal Options/Self-direction Model, to assist them with the responsibilities of self-direction.

-Qualified Residence: Take Me Home, West Virginia (TMH) defines as:
+Qualified Residence: Take Me Home (TMH) Transition Program defines as:

-- A person's own home; - A person's family's home;
+- A person's own home;

+- A person's family's home;

+- A person's own apartment.